Jane-Wangari/Sales-Dashboard/README.md

 Sales Data Analysis
 ![Screenshot 2022-12-21 014411](https://user-images.githubusercontent.com/110452335/208781505-873cddcf-372c-40f8-9657-77b1d6eb8eba.png)
 # Introduction
 One of the most significant departments in any organization is the sales department.
 The department plays a pivotal role in promoting the success of the business.
 Sales play a unique and essential role in bridging the gap between the company's products and services, and the potential customer needs to promote customer satisfaction.
 Sales impact a company's success as they build customer business trust.

+Analysis of sales data is normally done to help in protecting the organizations cashflow and also help it solving problems and making decisions.
+This kind of analysis also helps to better understand the companys performace in terms of undersatanding customers, products the comapany is selling and its employees performance.

 # Project Overview
 The analysis aims to analyze the company's revenue trends over the years by examining how it generates revenue from different channels; product categories, segments, shipping modes, regions and sales teams.